 University Dining Services, a part of Enterprise Operations, provides an opportunity for organizations to receive money for food and refreshments at designated programs and events.
 Grants will not exceed \$1,000 annually to Student organizations in an academic year.
-See below for more details:
+See https://thesource.sa.ua.edu/organization-resources for more information.